 The master's thesis process includes a formal written proposal, an oral proposal colloquium, a written thesis, and an oral thesis defense.
-In addition, five bound copies of the final written thesis (one for the SJC or MUC Library, one for the Miami Campus, one for each committee member, and one for the student's personal library) are required.
-PDF copies can be substituted for bound copies for the committee members if the members so approve.
+In addition, a pdf of the final written thesis (one for the SJCor MUC Library, one for the Miami Campus, one for each committee member, and one for the student's personal library) are required.
 Details of the format for the written thesis are given in the Master's Thesis Handbook.